noudess/docs-main/eqemu_config.xml.md

 This file has the configuration setup for your server.
-It is a text file located in your \eqemu root folder.
+It is a text file located in your server root folder.

 ***